Public Diplomacy Programs for Afghanistan and Pakistan

 Length and Time Phasing of Assistance

 Funds are awarded for a 1-3 year period.
 See www.grants.gov. for specific details or Embassy website.
 In some cases, Bureau's funds will cover an organization's budget request.
 In other cases cost-sharing will be sought.
-Details will be outlined in the specific RFP.
+Details will be outlined in the specific NOFO.
 Renewals or extensions of funding are considered on a case by case basis.
 See www.grants.gov. for specific details or Embassy website.is.
-Renewals are contingent uopn future Congressional funding.
+Renewals are contingent on future Congressional funding.

 Who do I contact about this opportunity?